 Just like other optional car insurance coverages, the benefits are exhausted once they meet the policy's limit.
 Additionally, many states make it impossible to get Uninsured Motorist coverage without Bodily Injury coverage, which pays benefits for any injuries the insured driver causes in an accident.
 States want to make sure that drivers are protecting others as well as protecting themselves when buying car insurance, so BI may be sold as package deal with UM/UIM.

 Is Uninsured Motorist Coverage Necessary?Mandatory car insurance coverage in Florida is written law, so drivers are required to purchase policies that have these protections.
 However, the optional coverages are just that: options.
+Uninsured Motorist Coverage is entirely optional, but definitely helpful if you're in an accident.
 Drivers have a choice to make when buying car insurance in Florida.

 Uninsured motorist coverage can protect you and your family in a car accident with an uninsured driver.
 Adding this coverage to your car insurance policy could potentially help you alleviate financial and emotional stress caused by an accident.
 Before you buy an insurance policy or modify an existing insurance policy, you want to evaluate your needs and how much money you are able to pay for insurance coverage each month.